BOND REPORT: Treasury Yields Tick Higher As Stock Jitters Persist

 By Sunny Oh

-Treasury yields rose slightly in early Monday trading ahead of key economic data during a week where investors will mostly eye the continued weakness in stocks and geopolitical jitters.
+Treasury yields rose on Monday to kick off a week during which investors are expected to take their cue from the continued weakness in stocks and geopolitical jitters.

-At the same time, the multisession rout in major equity benchmarks last week helped to stir a flight to quality, drawing investors back into the perceived safety of U.S. government paper.
-That has prevented bond yields from extending their multiyear highs.
+At the same time, the multisession rout in major equity benchmarks last week helped to stir a so-called flight to quality, drawing investors to the perceived safety of U.S. government paper.
+That has prevented bond yields from climbing much further above their recent seven-year peak.

 "Stock market direction over the next few weeks will determine the trend," wrote Tom di Galoma, managing director of Treasurys trading at Seaport Global Securities.